18 Penalized Models

 When we were using regression for inference—to learn parameters of specific scientific interest—we wanted our models to be as close to the true population relationship as possible, and we chose unbiased estimators to ensure our parameter estimates would, on average, be unbiased.
 If the whole point of regression is to get a good \(\hat \beta\) to tells us something about the true population relationship, those seem like reasonable goals.

 As a motivating example, consider using the model \[ Y = \beta\T X + e \] to predict \(Y \in \R\) from regressors \(X \in \R^p\).
-If we obtain a dataset of size \(n\), we know that we can use least squares to estimate \(\hat \beta\) and that it will be unbiased; but we also know that if \(n\) is only slightly larger than \(p\), we can expect \(\var(\hat \beta)\) to be large.
-(TODO we need to show this somewhere in chapter 5) And if \(\var(\hat \beta)\) is large, then a particular prediction \(\hat \beta\T x_0\) will also have high variance.
-How can we reduce that variance?
+If we obtain a dataset of size \(n\), we know that we can use least squares to estimate \(\hat \beta\) and that it will be unbiased.
+But if we’re trying to make a predictive model, we might have collected a large number of predictors; and we might also consider nonlinear transformations of those predictors (Chapter 10), in case the relationship is nonlinear.
+Both of these may result in a large number of regressors, \(p\).

-One approach is to eliminate some of the predictors.
+One approach is to check each regressor’s usefulness when we add it.
 We could, for instance, use forward stepwise selection.

 - For each term in the scope that is not yet in the model, fit a model including that term.